 A “staycation” is officially defined (by me) as staying home while taking time off from work in lieu of going overseas or to some different locality.

 There are many travel words I am a fan of but “staycation” is not one of them.
 It’s a way for people to convince themselves they are doing something when they are really just staying home from work — a little mental maneuver to convince them they are on holiday.

 But a holiday (vacation) is when you leave the comfort of your house and go somewhere.
-It doesn’t need to be some place far and your trip doesn’t need to last a long time.
+It doesn’t need to be someplace far and your trip doesn’t need to last a long time.
 You can go on vacation to Europe or the next town over for two days.
 Take a weekend out in the woods.
 All you need to do is something different than your normal routine.

 Yet since a vacation is so prized by people, people have designated this stay-at-home activity as something special.
 You already know how I feel, but if you are intent on having a “staycation,” there are a number of things you can do to mix things up while staying at home:

-Take a roadtrip.
-If you have a lot of time off work, you should go out and do something.
+3. Take a roadtrip – If you have a lot of time off work, you should go out and do something.
 Remember travel doesn’t have to be to some exotic place — it can happen right in your own hometown.
 Go take a few days to explore your area.
 Learning something new about your hometown can be just as good as getting on a plane to go somewhere.